Rules Currently in Development or Recently Passed

 Click on the green link to see the proposed amendments to the indicated code.
 Please note that the downloads work best with Internet Explorer.
 When using Google Chrome, extraneous characters are sometimes added to the file extension.
 You can still download the file, save it and manually remove the extraneous character (the extension should be .pdf).

 The 2015 Washington State Energy Code (WSEC) is the 2015 International Energy Conservation Code with state amendments.
-2015 Washington State Energy Code, Commercial Provisions - The Council voted to send a number of minor changes to the WSEC through permanent rulemaking at their March 11, 2016 meeting.
+Commercial Provisions - The Council voted to send a number of minor changes to the WSEC through permanent rulemaking at their March 11, 2016 meeting.

 Recently Enacted Rules